ACHI365/Map-implementation/README.md

 # Map-implementation
-implementing maps using Pairs and Generic Option class
+implementing maps using Pairs and Generic Option class.
+I used most common commands of maps such as put, get and etc.